u-shrestha/nn-gpt/README.md

 ## Citation

+The original version of this project was created at the Computer Vision Laboratory of the University of Würzburg by the authors mentioned below.
 If you find this project to be useful for your research, please consider citing:
 ```bibtex
 @misc{ABrain-One.NN-gen,
   author       = {...
 Ignatov, Dmitry and Timofte, Radu},